 Dominican NGO Grupo Jaragua has worked with local people to promote nature tourism of the lagoon for over 10 years.
 However, tourism at the lagoon remains low.
 To get to the popular sites on the eastern shore, tourists must take small fishing boats from a visitors’ center on the north shore in El Cajuil.

 To improve tourists’ experience, Seacology is funding mangrove-related interpretative materials at the visitors’ center, a lookout tower, and dock area.
 Tour guides will improve their boats, and more local people, including women, will get training as nature guides.
-In exchange, the Laguna de Oviedo Guides Association will patrol the lagoon for threats, such as poaching of birds’ eggs, mangrove cutting, and black-crowned pigeon hunting.
+In exchange, the Laguna de Oviedo Guides Association will patrol the lagoon.
+They will be on the lookout for people poaching birds’ eggs, cutting mangroves, or hunting black-crowned pigeons.
 The guides will also monitor and document bird activity, particularly that of the Caribbean flamingo.
 Finally, they will carry out surveillance and cleanup of mangrove areas and report irregularities to Grupo Jaragua.